Christian, Duke of Saxe-Weissenfels: Bach cantatas

-For his 31st birthday in the year 1713, the composer Johann Sebastian Bach wrote the famous cantata Was mir behagt, ist nur die muntre Jagd, BWV 208 (The lively hunt is all my heart's desire) as occasional music with a pastoral character.
+For his 31st birthday in the year 1713, the composer Johann Sebastian Bach wrote the famous cantata Was mir behagt, ist nur die muntre Jagd, BWV 208 (The Lively Hunt Is All My Heart's Desire) as occasional music with a pastoral character.
 It was performed in Weissenfels in the evening after a hunting party.
 Christian is named four times in Salomon Franck's libretto for the cantata and equated with the classical deity Pan.
 The hunt is characterized as an activity suitable for princes.

 Franck was the Weimar court poet, and it is probable that the Hunting Cantata was intended by Duke Wilhelm Ernst of Saxe-Weimar as a gift for Christian.
 However, Bach received later commissions directly from the court at Weissenfels.

-For Christian's 43rd birthday in 1725 Bach wrote the Shepherd cantata Entfliehet, verschwindet, entweichet, ihr Sorgen, BWV 249a (en: "Escape, disappear, disperse, ye sorrows"), its music is lost but survived as the parody setting of the Easter Oratorio.
+For Christian's 43rd birthday in 1725 Bach wrote the Shepherd cantata Entfliehet, verschwindet, entweichet, ihr Sorgen, BWV 249a (Escape, Disappear, Disperse, Ye Sorrows); its music is lost but survived as the parody setting of the Easter Oratorio.

 In 1729 Bach wrote O angenehme Melodei, BWV 210a for the duke's visit to Leipzig.

-Marriage and Succession
+Marriage and succession

 In Stolberg on 12 May 1712, Christian married Louise Christine of Stolberg-Stolberg-Ortenberg, Dowager Countess of Mansfeld-Eisleben.

 For this occasion, the Elector Frederick August I of Saxony, had the Weissenfelser Hunt Cup (der Weißenfelser Jagdpokal) made as a gift for the couple.
 It was a costly and complex masterpiece of gold forging executed by the brothers Johann Melchior and George Christoph Dinglinger; it took as its artistic inspiration the duke's preference for the hunt.
 The cup stayed in the possession of the ducal house of Saxe-Weissenfels until it became extinct; after this, it again came into the possession of the Electorate of Saxony and can be admired today in the Green Vault (de: Grünes Gewölbe).

 Christian's marriage was childless.
 Without heirs, he was succeeded on his death by his younger brother, Johann Adolf II.